Cultural Marxism conspiracy theory: United States

-Cultural Marxism discourse was found in several strands of U.S. right-wing politics post-2000, including the religious right and the Tea Party movement.
+Cultural Marxism discourse was found in several strands of U.S. right-wing politics from 2000, including the religious right and the Tea Party movement.

-Shortly after the election of Donald Trump in 2016, Alex Ross wrote an article in The New Yorker titled, "The Frankfurt School Knew Trump was Coming".
+Shortly after the election of Donald Trump in 2016, Alex Ross wrote an article in The New Yorker titled "The Frankfurt School Knew Trump was Coming".
 It argued that Trump represented the kind of authoritarian identified by Theodor Adorno's F-scale.
 This idea prompted academic conferences on the same theme at the New School for Social Research and the Leo Baeck Institute.
-Martin Jay linked election rhetoric of Trump supporters as "deplorables" to Adorno's authoritarian personality concept, saying it "counterproductively forecloses treating those it categorized as anything but objects of contempt."
+Martin Jay linked election rhetoric of Trump supporters as "deplorables" to Adorno's authoritarian personality concept, saying it "counterproductively forecloses treating those it categorized as anything but objects of contempt".
 Jay encouraged empathy and dialogue to resolve political polarization.

-In 2017, it was reported that advisor Rich Higgins was fired from the United States National Security Council for publishing the memorandum '"POTUS & Political Warfare" that alleged the existence of a left-wing conspiracy to destroy Donald Trump's presidency because "American public intellectuals of Cultural Marxism, foreign Islamicists, and globalist bankers, the news media, and politicians from the Republican and Democratic parties were attacking Trump, because he represents an existential threat to the cultural Marxist memes that dominate the prevailing cultural narrative in the US."
-Higgins also asserted that the Frankfurt School "sought to deconstruct everything in order to destroy it, giving rise to society-wide nihilism."
+In 2017, it was reported that advisor Rich Higgins was fired from the United States National Security Council for publishing the memorandum "POTUS & Political Warfare" that alleged the existence of a left-wing conspiracy to destroy Donald Trump's presidency because "American public intellectuals of Cultural Marxism, foreign Islamicists, and globalist bankers, the news media, and politicians from the Republican and Democratic parties were attacking Trump, because he represents an existential threat to the cultural Marxist memes that dominate the prevailing cultural narrative in the US."
+Higgins also asserted that the Frankfurt School "sought to deconstruct everything in order to destroy it, giving rise to society-wide nihilism".
 The memo was read by Donald Trump Jr. who passed on a copy of it to his father.

 Matt Shea, a Republican former member of the Washington House of Representatives has also promoted Higgins' memo.

-In June 2023, Florida governor and then-candidate for President in the 2024 election Ron DeSantis defined "woke" as a "form of Cultural Marxism".
+In June 2023, Ron DeSantis, governor of Florida and candidate for President in the 2024 election, defined "woke" as a "form of Cultural Marxism".
 Texas U.S. senator Ted Cruz used both terms in the title of his 2023 book, Unwoke: How to Defeat Cultural Marxism in America.

 South Korea

 In September 2024, National Human Rights Commission of Korea chairperson Ahn Chang-ho stated, "Many cultural Marxists declared 'Our fundamental enemy is Christianity' and promoted homosexuality as a means of bringing about a communist revolution."
-During his nomination hearing he stated, "I have heard that there are some neo-Marxists who suggest that homosexuality is a key means in a communist revolution," and if an anti-discrimination law is enacted it would create a situation where "Marxists and fascists operate with impunity in society."
+During his nomination hearing he stated, "I have heard that there are some neo-Marxists who suggest that homosexuality is a key means in a communist revolution", and if an anti-discrimination law is enacted it would create a situation where "Marxists and fascists operate with impunity in society".